 - a.
 Assets and Liabilities at the rate prevailing at the end of the year.
 Depreciation is accounted at the average rate prevailing during the year. - b.
 Revenue and expenses at average rates prevailing during the year.
-Off Balance Sheet items are translated into Indian Rupees at year-end rates. - c.
-Exchange differences arising on translation are accumulated in the Foreign Currency Translation Reserve until the disposal of such operations.
+Off Balance Sheet items are translated into Indian Rupees at year-end rates.

-3.10.
+3.9.
 Employee benefits

-• Short term employee benefits
+Short term employee benefits